Dartford High Street has a long and interesting story to tell. Some of the buildings located here were built hundreds of years ago.

-The Church may have been build in the Anglo-Saxon period since features believed to be pre-Norman Conquest were revealed inside the bottom stage of the tower in 1996.
-The basic layout of the present church however dates back to the 12th and 13th centuries.
+The Church may have been built in the Anglo-Saxon period.
+This is because features believed to be pre-Norman Conquest were revealed inside the bottom stage of the tower in 1996.
+The basic layout of the present church, however, dates back to the 12th and 13th centuries.

-Near the altar is the tomb of Sir John Spilman, who founded the England’s first successful paper mill in Dartford in 1588.
+Near the altar is the tomb of Sir John Spilman.
+He founded England’s first successful paper mill in Dartford in 1588.
 There is a dramatic wall painting of St George and the Dragon c.1470.
-At the Reformation this work was covered with whitewash but was revealed in 1830s.
-Important brasses include that of Richard Martyn and his wife from 15th century and of William D’eath founder of Dartford Grammar School dated 1590.
+At the Reformation, this work was covered with whitewash.
+However, it was revealed in the 1830s.
+Important brasses include that of Richard Martyn and his wife from the 15th century.
+There is also William D’eath, founder of Dartford Grammar School, dated 1590.

-Called the Crown and Anchor until 1966, this pub was commonly know as the Wat Tyler long before.
+Called the Crown and Anchor until 1966, this pub was commonly known as the Wat Tyler long before.
 The Wat Tyler Cycling Club was founded here in 1905.
-The timber framed building is medieval forming a part of a large house partially demolished in 1955.
+The timber-framed building is medieval.
+It forms a part of a large house partially demolished in 1955.

-Document dated 1416 was found hidden inside one of the roof joints, perhaps put there while the house was being built.
-This was a list of occupiers of land on Dartford Salt Marsh and is now on display in Dartford Borough Museum.
-If the building was constructed after 1416 it cannot be connected with Wat Tyler who died in 1381.
+A document dated 1416 was found hidden inside one of the roof joints, perhaps put there while the house was being built.
+This was a list of occupiers of land on Dartford Salt Marsh which is now on display in Dartford Borough Museum.
+If the building was constructed after 1416 it cannot be connected with Wat Tyler because he died in 1381.

-This timber framed 16th century town house next to the church is believed to have been built from a 15th century example, part of which still faces on to the High Street.
-From 1823 to 1930 the building was occupied by the Stidolph family who run it as various combinations of upholsterers, furnishers, decorators, undertakers and auctioneers.
+This timber-framed 16th-century townhouse next to the church is believed to have been built from a 15th-century example.
+Part of it still faces on to the High Street opposite present-day shops and business premises.
+From 1823 to 1930 the building was occupied by the Stidolph family.
+They ran it as various combinations of upholsterers, furnishers, decorators, undertakers and also auctioneers.